This page contains detailed instructions about:

 Command A is configured as a conversational model, meaning it is optimized for interactive experiences, such as chatbots, where the model engages in dialogue.
 This kind of behavior is conditioned with a system message; system messages vary for different models, and in the case of Command A, it is written such that the model will reply in a conversational fashion, provide introductory statements and follow-up questions, and use Markdown as well as LaTeX where appropriate.

-can represent either the contextual or the strict safety mode preamble, about which more below.
+In the above, {Safety Preamble} can represent either the contextual or the strict safety mode system instruction, about which more below.

 These instructions are useful in conversational settings.
 However, in other circumstances a non-interactive model might be preferred, such as when asking the model to generate structured data formats that are parsed directly and automatically.

-System messages can be used to achieve such non-interactive behavior.
+System instructions can be used to achieve such non-interactive behavior.
 For example, when asking the model to “Please generate a JSON summarizing the first five Wes Anderson movies”, the model might output something along these lines

 Here’s a JSON summarization of the first five Wes Anderson movies, including their titles, release years, and brief descriptions: